MhmoudYahia/Natours-App/README.md

 ## Features

-- Good authentication using JWT and cookies
+- Advanced authentication and authorization (including password reset)
-- Forget Password Form
-- Verification password using email
-- payment integration using Paypal
+- Master the entire modern back-end stack: Node, Express, MongoDB and Mongoose (MongoDB JS driver)
+- Build a fast, scalable, feature-rich RESTful API (includes filters, sorts, pagination, and much more
+- CRUD operations with MongoDB and Mongoose
 - Admin panel to  manage tours and users
-- User can change his password using email verification
+- How to work with data in NoSQL databases (including geospatial data)
 - Rating is calculated automatically when a user adds a review
-- User can upload and change  his photo
-- Live previews
-- Fullscreen mode
-- Cross platform
+- Security: encryption, sanitization, rate limiting, etc
+- Credit card payments with Stripe
+- Security: encryption, sanitization, rate limiting, etc
+- Deep dive into mongoose (including all advanced features)
+- Sending emails & uploading files
+- Advanced error handling workflows
 - More

 ## API Reference